celo-org/epochs/README.md

 ✨  Done in 1.80s.
 ```

-### More details on epoch transactions
+## More details

-At a high-level epoch transactions can grouped as follows:
+At a high-level, epoch transactions can be grouped as follows:

 1. Validator and validator group rewards
 1. Voter rewards